 The company also sells products by catalog and its website.

-There are Nordstrom stores in Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, Texas, Utah, Virginia and Washington.
+There are Nordstrom stores in Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, Tennessee, Texas, Utah, Virginia and Washington.

 Nordstrom Credit, which includes Nordstrom fsb (a federal savings bank), offers customers a variety of payment products and services including the Nordstrom Fashion Rewards program, the Nordstrom credit card, Nordstrom Visa Signature card, and Nordstrom debit card.

 For fiscal 2014, Nordstrom reported record sales for the year of $13.1 billion, a 7.8% increase.
 Full year same-store sales at full-line stores increased 3.6%.
 Net income for the year was $734 million.

 During 2014, the Company opened three full-line stores, including its first store in Canada, and 27 Nordstrom Rack stores, launched Nordstromrack.com and acquired Trunk Club.